vrillusions/notifo-imap-listener/README.markdown

 - Notifo.secret is your api secret which you can get from logging in to notifo and click on settings.
 - Security is for ways to prevent anyone from posting to account
 - Security.from, if set to something other than None, will require messages to come from the specified email.
 All others will be silently dropped
+- Logging is for the logging system
+- Logging.file is the file to log to.
+If you don't want to log to a file use /dev/null
+- Logging.level one of debug, info, warning, error, or critical.
+Used for both console and log file

 ## Initial Goals